Configure a conditional origin

 In the origin configuration, set the origin Host for this rule to the FC domain name to ensure that requests to the origin use the correct Host header.

-Configure URL rewrite (optional)
+Configure a URL rewrite (optional)

-1. Configure a URL rewrite rule in the rules engine to rewrite /api/ to /print/api/.
+1. In the rules engine, configure a URL rewrite rule to rewrite /api/ to /print/api/.

 Example: Referer-based routing